e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Caveats, carried in the diagnostic rather than assumed away.** The trace speaks for the branch taken at the probe state (row 12's diagnostic-only doctrine).
-Discrete members trace *structurally* — row 79's pinned signatures admit no tracer scalar — which is sound as a may-depend answer but never sharp, so the remedy hint — split this component, *or* narrow the neighbor's contract when the dead hop's input is consumed only in a fallback branch ([§5.4](#54-artificial-loops-and-the-escape-hatch)'s ladder) — is offered only for continuous members.
+Discrete members trace *structurally* — the discrete tier's plain, wholesale-pinning declarations admit no tracer scalar — which is sound as a may-depend answer but never sharp, so the remedy hint — split this component, *or* narrow the neighbor's contract when the dead hop's input is consumed only in a fallback branch ([§5.4](#54-artificial-loops-and-the-escape-hatch)'s ladder) — is offered only for continuous members.
 And